Roman Bugaj

 Roman Bugaj (born 9 August 1973) is a Polish heavyweight boxer.
 Before turning to boxing he was an amateur kickboxer – winning a European title.

 Career

 He turned professional in 1999.
 More than a third of his professional fights have been in the USA.

-Among his more illustrious opponents have been Sinan Şamil Sam, Scott Gammer, Ruediger May and WBO cruiserweight title holder and British number 2 cruiserweight Enzo Maccarinelli.
+Among his opponents were Sinan Şamil Sam, Scott Gammer, Ruediger May and WBO cruiserweight title holder and British number 2 cruiserweight Enzo Maccarinelli.